AaltoSciComp/python-for-scicomp/content/scripts.rst

 Save as python script
 ---------------------

 Jupyter notebooks can be parameterized for instance using `papermill <https://papermill.readthedocs.io/en/latest/>`_.
 It can be an attractive approach when you have short notebooks (to generate automatically plots/reports) but as soon as you have more complex tasks to execute, we strongly recommend to generate python scripts.
 This will also force you to modularize your code.
+See `CodeRefinery's lesson on Modular code development <https://coderefinery.github.io/modular-type-along/>`__.

 Within JupyterLab, you can export any jupyter notebook to a python script: